ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 why should we?"

 "Her not objecting does not justify him.
-It only shows her being deficient in something herself--sense or feeling."
+It only shows her being deficient in something herself -- sense or feeling."

 "Well," cried Elizabeth, "have it as you choose.
 He shall be mercenary, and she shall be foolish."